Dallas County Clerk

 Records Building - 509 Main Street, 2nd Floor, Suite 200, Dallas, Texas 75202

-Effective October 1, 2013; all statements of authorization will have to be notarized.
+All third party statement's of authorization must be notarized.
 The statement should be signed by an immediate family member.
 The statement must give permission to Dallas County Vital Division to release a certified copy of the certificate to the individual name in the notarized statement.
 The statement must also identify the individual by their full name.
 The notarized statement must also identify the type of certificate (ex. birth or death) that is to be released.
 Both parities must submit a valid form of identification.

 The Dallas County Clerk only has death records for persons who passed away in Dallas County, outside the City limits of Dallas.
 You must be a qualified applicant in order to apply for a death certificate (a parent including step, grandparent, or sibling).
 Any one else must have a signed (original) statement authorizing them (naming them) to pick up the death certificate.
 This statement must include a copy of your government issued I. D. The person named in your request must present their original government issued I. D. also.